top of page

 It had only been a few months since we last set foot, kayaked and sailed through Antarctica (pics below from 1st visit).
 To have the opportunity to cruise through the last unspoilt and southernmost continent another two times on our 110-day voyage with Oceania Cruises was a dream come true (again and again).

-A brief journal of our second visit through the stunning Antarctic Peninsula and loads of videos and photos for us all to reminisce about the beautiful collection of moments.
+This is a brief journal of our second visit to the stunning Antarctic Peninsula.
+It includes many videos and photos that allow us to reminisce about the beautiful collection of moments.

 Wilhelmina Bay (January 2023)

 Antarctica, you have continued to provide a mystical environment.
-This morning, as we woke in Wilhelmina Bay (the same place we navigated the icebergs in zodiacs feeling the full brunt of the snow and rain as Summer was approaching Antarctica in November), Antarctica has filled our hearts and all senses with pure joy!
+This morning, as we woke in Wilhelmina Bay (the same place we navigated the icebergs in zodiacs, feeling the full brunt of the snow and rain as Summer approached Antarctica in November), Antarctica filled our hearts and all senses with pure joy!

 Oceania, you have genuinely brought Antarctica's breathtaking and moody beauty to our balcony, the magnificent raw nature, and the incredible marine life of this world's wonder in all its glory to us.

-We were grateful for the dulcet tones of Dr Peter Carey, the Antarctic Zoologist, at 7 am to introduce our surroundings and all the wildlife sightings they have been experiencing this morning.
+We were grateful for Dr Peter Carey, the Antarctic Zoologist, who introduced us to our surroundings and all the wildlife sightings they had experienced this morning in dulcet tones at 7 am.

 We showered immediately and were on the top deck to immerse ourselves in the serene waters and magical Antarctic scenery, as we recalled, but even more awe-inspiring this time.